kiln/flourish-popup/README.md

 The contents of the popup.

 ### `directions`
-An array of directions in priority order.
+An array of directions in priority order or a string specifying a single direction.
 Popup will use the first listed direction that allows the popup to be drawn within its container.

 Supported directions are: